New homes for neighbourhoods

 What sort of new homes are being built?

 We are building a range of housing types, from larger family houses to one bedroom flats.
 It depends on the site and the needs of each area.
-Homes are easily accessible and adaptable to meet residents’ changing needs and some are designed specially for wheelchair users.
+Homes are easily accessible and adaptable to meet residents’ changing needs and at least one in ten are designed especially for wheelchair users.

 We are building new homes to high standards to help minimise residents’ fuel bills and carbon emissions.
 They aim to support people to live sustainable lifestyles and encourage sustainable neighbourhoods.

 When will new homes be ready?

 The first new homes were completed in 2015 and we have had a steady development programme of other sites since then.
 You can check the schemes in the pipeline under ‘Latest News’ below and finished schemes under 'Already completed.'

 That depends on finding suitable sites, on the amount of resident and local support for development, on funding being available and on meeting planning requirements.
 We are aiming to build at least 500 new homes on council housing land.

 If you would like to download this information as a separate document, please download the New Homes for Neighbourhoods FAQ (PDF 114 KB).

 Brooke Mead, Albion Street, Brighton – 45 new council 'extra care' flats

 This extra-care scheme is targeted at people with low to moderate dementia.
 The scheme is close to completion, the flats have been allocated and we expect tenants to start moving in from January.
 See Brooke Mead web page